bubblebee37/2023_BBB_Ampliconseq/README.md

 This step is to remove the outlier sequences and make the input dataset composed of 12-mer target sequences.
 Add the '.pVR_freq' file path to the jupyter notebook code, '/dataseq_prep/~.ipynb'.
 Outlier sequences in all samples are filtered out.
 Finally, you can make the input dataset to predict the penetration of peptide sequences.

 ## Step 2.
-Predict the peptide penetration through the BBB using the CNN model
+Predict the BBB penetration of peptide using the CNN model
 This step is to load the input dataset to a finalized 10-fold cross-validated CNN model and predict the BBB penetration probability of peptide sequences.
 By Add the '.csv' input file path to '/ML_pred/~.ipynb'.
 The peptide sequences can be converted to the one-hot encoded matrix format and the predicted class and score of each peptide would be derived.
 * Class 1 means penetrating peptides.